Cerro Negro: 1999 eruption

 The most recent eruptions at Cerro Negro occurred in August 1999, although strong seismic activity was registered in early 2004.
 In 1998, an eruption was thought to have occurred shortly after the passage of Hurricane Mitch, but it later transpired that the copious amounts of steam seen rising from the volcano were caused by rainwater percolating through to hot lava from the 1995 eruption.

 Following the 1999 eruption, the summit crater and fissures created from this eruption are currently the main source of volcanic gas flux today.
 It is estimated that the total CO2 output of Cerro Negro is conservatively estimated to be 2,800 t d-1.

 Although the Cerro Negro volcano has only been around for a period of 159 years, it has erupted at least 23 times, which is highly active compared to most volcanoes.
 This historical growth of the volcano has allowed for documentation of the growth of this volcano over time.
 It was discovered that the timing of future eruptions is correlated with the volume of the previous significant eruption.
 Since there have been steady-state eruptions since 1900, a Cerro Negro Time-Volume Prediction Model was made.

 Although a small-scale eruption did occur in 1999, another larger-scale eruption is expected to occur in the immediate future.
 Cerro Negro does not differ from most volcanoes, in that numerous hazards are associated with volcanic activity.
 These hazards include lava flows, mudslides, pyroclastic flows, and earthquakes, but the biggest hazard of Cerro Negro is the effects of the ash and tephra fallouts.

-Currently, Cerro Negro is being monitored by the Nicaraguan Seismic Network, which is affiliated with INETER (Instituto Nicaragüense de Esdudios Territoriales).
+Currently, Cerro Negro is being monitored by the Nicaraguan Seismic Network, which is affiliated with INETER (Instituto Nicaragüense de Estudios Territoriales).
 These programs have a total of 36 stations throughout Nicaragua, and they each have a monitoring station on Cerro Negro.
 Seismic activity, gas concentrations, surface deformation, and temperature fluctuations are all carefully watched in order to mitigate the effects of a possible eruption.

 As Cerro Negro lies in a less-populated area of Nicaragua, there is less volcanic risk to human life compared to many of the other volcanoes in the world.
 Mudslides and pyroclastic flows that come from Cerro Negro are not in the direct path of major cities or towns.
 Nevertheless, the eruptions of Cerro Negro have been known to cause catastrophic damage to buildings and farmland, due to the widespread ash falls and tephra fallouts.